Midnight Rain: Lyrics and interpretations

 In the lyrics, Swift's narrator contemplates on a lost love back in her hometown and how she chose her career and fame over a domestic life.
+It does not follow linear storytelling and instead recalls the past through fragments of memories.
+In the verses, the narrator reflects on how her hometown was a "wasteland" full of pretentious people and ruminates on the possibilities of the domestic life she "gave away".
 The refrain goes: "He wanted it comfortable/ I wanted that pain/ He wanted a bride/ I was making my own name."
 She reflects how the ex-boyfriend "stays the same" and she was "chasing that fame": "All of me changed like midnight rain."
-In the verses, the narrator reflects on how her hometown was a "wasteland" full of pretentious people and ruminates on the possibilities of the domestic life she "gave away".
 Towards the conclusion, the narrator reflects on this past with regret, "I guess sometimes we all get some kind of haunted/ And I never think of him except on midnights like this."
-Some critics consider "Midnight Rain" the album's emotional centerpiece; (Note: Attributed to Ryan, Pitchforks Quinn Moreland, Varietys Chris Willman, and Parades Samuel R. Murrian) Elise Ryan of the Associated Press deemed it the thesis statement of the "13 sleepless nights" that Swift designated for Midnights.
+Some critics consider "Midnight Rain" the album's emotional centerpiece.
+(Note: Attributed to Ryan, Pitchforks Quinn Moreland, Varietys Chris Willman, and Parades Samuel R. Murrian) Elise Ryan of the Associated Press deemed it the thesis statement of the "13 sleepless nights" that Swift designated for Midnights.

 There were interpretations that related "Midnight Rain" to Swift's previous songs.
 According to The A.V.
-Club's Saloni Gajjar and Vox's Rebecca Jennings, the theme of leaving a small-town lover behind resembles many of the tracks of Swift's 2020 album, such as "Champagne Problems", "Tis the Damn Season", and "Dorothea".
+Club's Saloni Gajjar and Vox's Rebecca Jennings, the theme of leaving a small-town lover behind resembles many of the tracks of Swift's 2020 album Evermore, such as "Champagne Problems", "Tis the Damn Season", and "Dorothea".
 Maura Johnston, in her review for The Boston Globe, argued that while the track employs a "diaristic" songwriting that had been familiar in Swift's works, it also hints at some elements that are not necessarily so, particularly in the refrain that sees Swift exploring her past and its murky memories.

 Some analyses factored in the influence of Swift's fame.
 For Esquires Alan Light, her songwriting embodies the narrative-based approach that she used in her 2020 albums Evermore and Folklore.
 He wrote that the track demonstrates her mature perspective on her own career path, "the determination, ambition, and sacrifices that got her to such rarefied altitude".
 In The New York Times, Lindsay Zoladz contended that the track represented Swift's shifted attitude towards romance: whereas her 2008 single "Love Story" depicted marriage as the ideal romantic ending with starry-eyed fairy tale imagery, "Midnight Rain" expresses ambivalence towards not only marriage but also the societal expectations and "traditional timelines of adulthood".
 Writing for the Alternative Press, Ilana Kaplan considered "Midnight Rain" one of the album tracks where Swift grappled with the "good-girl" image that she had constrained herself to, a notion that she had explained in the 2019 documentary Miss Americana.